RTS.FM: Main services

 Listening to the Internet radio station is possible both through the media player and directly on the page in a web browser.
-You can also watch and listen to live and recorded performances via an offline player (powered by AIR technology) or an add-on for Firefox.
+Users can also watch and listen to live and recorded performances via an offline player (powered by AIR technology) or an add-on for Firefox.
 The RTS.FM media content is relayed by the 44100.COM and DJ.RU music web portals and also by a number of local network providers.

-History of the project
+History

 2006

 The project was launched in 2006.
 The first version of the internet radio-station was accessible at the address www.radiotochka.net.
 Dmitry Green, author of the project was inspired by Deepmix and the idea of broadcasting live performances via a webcam.
 He decided to create such a resource for himself, as a side project and a hobby.
 The station was not designed as a commercial project.

 2009

 After almost three years of operation, on September 11, 2009, a new version of the station was released.
 The official opening took place in the Moscow club "Propaganda" at a special party.
 At the same time, the Russian and English versions of the site were launched.